Norost/nrfs/Specification/file_system.rst

   +------+-----------------------------+

 Remaining IDs are free for use by extensions.
-Entries with unrecognized IDs may be shown and moved but no other operations may be performed on them.
+Entries with unrecognized IDs may be shown but no other operations may be performed on them.